vansteki/quick-ptt/README.md

 ###UTF-8 problem:

-Write #encoding: utf-8 on top of that file
+Write this line on top of that file

+    #encoding: utf-8

 sudo gem install magic_encoding, then just call magic_encoding from the root of your app.